-Revere Smelting and Refining Corporation of NJ (Revere) operates a secondary lead smelter at 65 Ballard Road in Middletown, New York.
-Revere currently is a wholly-owned subsidiary of Eco-Bat NY, LLC.
-The previous owner was Revere Smelting and Refining Corporation.
-The facility is located in a rural area of southeastern New York and occupies a 55-acre parcel of land, approximately one third of which is used for plant operations.
-The remainder consists mainly of undeveloped property containing overgrown fields, mature woodlands, wetlands and a small pond.
+Revere Smelting and Refining Corporation (Revere) operates a secondary lead smelter at 65 Ballard Road in Middletown, New York.
+The site is located in a rural area of southeastern New York and consists of approximately 61 acre of land, one third of which is used for plant operations.
+The remainder consists mainly of undeveloped property containing overgrown fields, mature woodlands, wetlands, and a small pond.

-Used batteries, which are a Resource Conservation and Recovery Act (RCRA) hazardous waste, are transported to the facility for storage and dismantling.
-Dismembered battery materials (still RCRA hazardous waste) along with other waste material containing lead from battery manufacturing, are stored in piles onsite in a RCRA-permitted containment building.
+Used batteries, which are a Resource Conservation and Recovery Act (RCRA) hazardous waste, are transported to Revere for storage and dismantling.
+Dismembered battery materials along with other waste material containing lead from battery manufacturing, are stored in piles onsite in a RCRA-permitted containment building.
 All lead-bearing materials are sent to the onsite high temperature smelter for refining.

-During the late 1970's and early 1980's, large quantities of fill material containing lead slag, battery parts and other waste was buried at this site.
-Part of this lead-contaminated fill area was first paved over with concrete and served as a storage area for used batteries, wastewater treatment units, and piles of secondary waste materials from the demolition of batteries.
-During battery dismemberment, acid leaked into the subsurface fill and surrounding soil, acidifying the underlying groundwater.
-The acid also served to leach lead from the fill into the groundwater.
+During the late 1970's and early 1980's, large quantities of fill material containing lead slag, battery parts and other waste was buried at the site.
+Part of the lead-contaminated fill area was first paved over with concrete and served as a storage area for used batteries, wastewater treatment units, and piles of secondary waste materials from the demolition of batteries.

-Subsequently, a containment building was constructed over this concrete area, to house the piles of secondary waste materials and used batteries.
+Subsequently, a containment building was constructed over the concrete area, to house the piles of secondary waste materials and used batteries.
 The surface layer of soil extending beyond the fill areas was also contaminated with windblown lead particles from the open storage yard, and from smelter stack emissions.
-Contaminated fill material can be found to a depth of 20 feet below grade.
-Surficial contamination extends from a few inches to two feet below grade.
+Contaminated fill material was found to a depth of 20 feet below grade.
+Surficial contamination extended from a few inches to two feet below grade.